Quick Reference Table

 Object Method Context

-refers to the calling object.
+this refers to the calling object.

 const user = {